Thank you to EXTRAordinary Woman Judith Bobbitt

 Educational, cultural and medical institutions have all been beneficiaries of Elaine’s generosity.
 In 2002 she received the Queen’s Golden Jubilee Medal and has also received awards from a number of organizations in recognition of her many outstanding work and philanthropic contributions.

 She sat on the Board of the Ireland Canada University Foundation until 2011 in Dublin, which assists and promotes Canadian studies in Irish universities.
 She is also a supporter of the Bannerman Park Memories Garden.
+Thank you, Elaine!

 Thank you very much to Judy Sparkes-Giannou, Managing Director of Clayton Hospitality and a generous sponsor and host for many of our organization’s get-togethers at the Comfort Inn Airport, for your wonderful keynote speech at our first Making Your Mark event of the season on September 13.